DylanLawless/SARS-CoV-2-VOC.github.io/vaccine_list/vaccine_list.md

 ## All vaccines in trials
 Vaccines in clinical development were sourced from the datasets compiled by the WHO [COVID-19 vaccine tracker and landscape](https://www.who.int/publications/m/item/draft-landscape-of-covid-19-candidate-vaccines).
-This dataset is updated twice per week by searching, gathering and cross-checking data from multiple sources such as the [Cochrane vaccine mapping tool](https://covid-nma.com/vaccines/mapping/), [PubMed](https://pubmed.ncbi.nlm.nih.gov), [ClinicalTrials.gov](https://www.clinicaltrials.gov),
+Their dataset is updated twice per week by searching, gathering and cross-checking data from multiple sources such as the [Cochrane vaccine mapping tool](https://covid-nma.com/vaccines/mapping/), [PubMed](https://pubmed.ncbi.nlm.nih.gov), [ClinicalTrials.gov](https://www.clinicaltrials.gov),